Llannelongue/greenDiSC/README.md

 ## Licence

-All the material related to Green DiSC is covered by a [CC-BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-See [LISENSE.txt](LICENSE.txt)
+All the material related to Green DiSC is covered by a [CC-BY-NC-ND 4.0 licence](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+See [LISENCE.txt](LICENCE.txt)

 ## The team behind it